Connect with us

 Now put yourself in the position of someone trying to influence the upcoming election.
 What are the possible situations you might want to create?

-For starters, it would matter whether you wanted to tilt toward or away from a specific outcome.
+For starters, it would matter whether you wanted to tilt voting toward or away from a specific outcome.
 Maybe you would portray a candidate acting heroically by pulling a pedestrian out of the way of a speeding car or, conversely, doing something offensive or criminal.
 The format of the situation deepfake would also matter.
-Instead of a video, it could be a photograph, maybe with the blur and angles that simulate a smartphone camera or the forged of a news agency.
+Instead of a video, it could be a photograph, maybe with the blur and angles that simulate a smartphone camera or the forged logo of a news agency.

 Your target audience would be key.
 Rather than aiming for the general electorate or a party’s base, you might target conspiracy theorists in key voting districts.
-You could portray the candidate or their members as engaging in a satanic ritual, participating in a at the exclusive and controversial Bohemian Grove, or a secret meeting with an extraterrestrial.
+You could portray the candidate or their family members as engaging in a satanic ritual, participating in a festival at the exclusive and controversial Bohemian Grove, or having a secret meeting with an extraterrestrial.

 Defending reality